Cadillac CT6: CT6-V

 Introduced as a high-performance version of the CT6, the CT6-V (formerly known as the V-Sport) was first revealed at the 2018 New York Auto Show.
-Powertrain improvements over the regular CT6 include a newly developed DOHC twin-turbocharged V8, code-named Blackwing, which produces 550 hp at 5,700 rpm and 640 lbft of torque between 3,200 rpm and 4,000 rpm.
+Powertrain improvements over the regular CT6 include a newly developed DOHC twin-turbocharged, hot vee V8, code-named Blackwing, which produces 550 hp at 5,700 rpm and 640 lbft of torque between 3,200 rpm and 4,000 rpm.
 This engine has an 86.0 mm bore and 90.2 mm stroke with a compression ratio of 9.8:1.
 In order to withstand the stress of a high-performance engine and reduce internal friction, Cadillac has used forged steel connecting rods and a special coating for piston pins.
 To improve efficiency, Cadillac employed cylinder deactivation on cylinders 2, 3, 5, and 8 while variable timing was used on all four camshafts (which can adjust 55 degrees on the exhaust and 70 degrees on the intake).
 When the engine is off, the intake cams are parked in the middle of their travel, preventing exhaust/intake valve overlap to allow for easier starting and smoother initial idle.
 Fuel is injected directly into the cylinder at over 5,000 psi of pressure.
-Cast stainless steel exhaust manifolds incorporate the housing within the engine bank for the twin-scroll Mitsubishi Heavy Industries turbochargers to allow for better response.
+Cast stainless steel exhaust manifolds incorporate the housing within the engine bank for the twin-scroll Mitsubishi Heavy Industries turbochargers, mounted between cylinder banks in a hot vee configuration, to allow for better response.
 Titanium aluminide turbine wheels spin up to 190,000 rpm, producing peak boost of 20 psi which is relieved by electric wastegates.
 The intercooler is mounted just above each cylinder head, which reduces the charge air temperature by approximately 130 F before reaching the engine intake.

 The engines were hand-assembled and personally signed at the Bowling Green plant in Kentucky where each Chevrolet Corvette is also assembled.
 The engines are mated to a 10-speed automatic transmission, which uses Performance Algorithm Shift programming to achieve the ideal shifting patterns.
-The CT6-V also features an AWD system with optimized Transfer case, rear steering, and mechanical Limited Slip Differential (LSD).
-The AWD system will adjust according to the 3 different driving modes available.
+The CT6-V also features an AWD system with optimized transfer case, rear steering, and mechanical Limited Slip Differential (LSD).
+The AWD system will adjust according to the three different driving modes available.
 The standard torque bias remains 40:60 front to rear, but will adjust to a torque split of 10:90 for optimized track performance with minimum understeer.
 Furthermore, the front end and rear end are redesigned; the front features a new hood, headlamps, and grille while the rear features a new deck lid and tail lamps.
 The chassis is recalibrated with specific stabilizer bars, springs, and Magnetic Ride dampers.